-- to provide opportunities for students to undertake a broad-based education in electronic and computer engineering and to acquire appropriate knowledge and understanding, of engineering skills and key skills, - to produce graduates who will be equipped to enter employment in industry, the professions or public service, or to follow a postgraduate route into research, industry or academia, or apply the skills learnt in a range of areas other than engineering, - to allow for the development of increased knowledge in areas of specialisation, - to give extended experience of group activities, - to give experience of working in an industrial environment in accord with the university's policy and procedures for the assurance of the quality and standards of placement learning, - to produce graduates who will meet the accreditation requirements of the Institution of Engineering and Technology. - to provide a qualification which meets the designated learning outcomes at level 7 of the National Qualifications Framework and meets the requirements of the National Subject Benchmarks in Engineering and Computing. - Provide, in the later stages, specialisation in electronics and computer engineering topics to enhance their professional capability in their chosen field, as demonstrated by a coherent group of specialist taught modules including computing and digital electronics and a major individual project in electronics and computer engineering.
-The later stages of this degree focus on meeting the requirements of industries using embedded computers requiring a mixture of hardware and software skills for development.
+- to provide opportunities for students to undertake a broad-based education in electrical and electronic engineering and to acquire appropriate knowledge and understanding, of engineering skills and key skills, - to produce graduates who will be equipped to enter employment in industry, the professions or public service, or to follow a postgraduate route into research, industry or academia, or apply the skills learnt in a range of areas other than engineering, - to allow for the development of increased knowledge in areas of specialisation, - to give extended experience of group activities, - to give experience of working in an industrial environment in accord with the university's policy and procedures for the assurance of the quality and standards of placement learning, - to produce graduates who will meet the accreditation requirements of the Institution of Engineering and Technology. - to provide a qualification which meets the designated learning outcomes at level 7 of the National Qualifications Framework and meets the requirements of the National Subject Benchmarks in Engineering. - Provide, in the later stages, specialisation in an area of engineering to enhance their professional capability in their chosen field, as demonstrated by a coherent group of specialist taught modules and a major individual project in the specified area: - Electrical and Electronic Engineering: in contrast to the other named specialist streams below, the later stages of this degree maintain the breadth of the earlier stages, to produce graduates capable of developing into senior roles in which they may be required to understand and manage a broad spectrum of engineering activities. - Electrical Power Engineering: the later stages of this degree focus on meeting the requirements of the electrical power generation and distribution industry, including renewables. - Automation and Control: the later stages of this degree focus on meeting the requirements of industries using electrical automation and control.